Dark Energy Survey Year 3 Results: Constraints on cosmological parameters and galaxy bias models from galaxy clustering and galaxy-galaxy lensing using the redMaGiC sample: Theoretical model

 Here $B^i$ is the PM for lens bin $i$, $n^{i}_{{\rm g}}$ is the redshift distribution of lens galaxies for tomographic bin $i$, $n^{j}_{{\rm s}}$ is the redshift distribution of source galaxies for tomographic bin $j$.

 However, instead of directly sampling over the parameters $B^i$ for each tomographic bin, we implement an analytic marginalization scheme as described in \citet{MacCrann:2019ntb}.
 We modify our inverse-covariance when calculating the likelihood as described in \S\ref{sec:cov_pm}.
+We note that this scheme of adding and marginalizing over the PM parameters is equivalent to alternative procedures \citep{Park_21, Asgari_2020} for mitigating the impact of unmodeled non-linear small scale physics to the large scales.